2.1 Estimating answers to calculations

 Activity 7: Rounding

-- The population of a city is 6,439,800.
+- An NHS trust covers a catchment area with population of 6,439,800.
 Round this number to the nearest million.

-- Four armchairs cost £595.
+- Denise is purchasing four new armchairs for a residential care home.
+The total cost is £595.
 What is the approximate cost of one armchair?

-- A box contains 18 fuses.
-A company orders 50 boxes.
-Approximately how many fuses is that?
+- A box contains 18 disposable aprons.
+A residential care home orders 50 boxes.
+Approximately how many aprons is that?

 - The population rounds to 6,000,000 (six million).
 This is because 6,439,800 is nearer to 6 million than 7 million.